The following statements are true:

 A few years ago, the International Initiative for Impact Evaluation (3ie) funded British epidemiologists Alexander Aiken and Calum Davey to replicate Worms.
 (I served on 3ie’s board around this time.)
 With coauthors, the researchers first exactly replicated the study using the original data and computer code.
 Then they analyzed the data afresh with their preferred methods.
 The deeply critical write-ups appeared in the International Journal of Epidemiology in the summer of 2015.
 The next day, Cochrane (which our Open Philanthropy Project has funded) updated its review of the deworming literature, finding “quite substantial evidence that deworming programmes do not show benefit.”
 And so, on the dreary plains of academia, did the great worm wars begin.

-I read through the blogospheric explosion of debate.
-Much of it is secondary for GiveWell, because it is about the reported bump-up in school attendance after deworming.
+Much of that blogospheric explosion of debate is secondary for GiveWell, because it is about the reported bump-up in school attendance after deworming.
 That matters less to us than the long-term impact on earnings.
 Getting kids to school is only a means to other ends—at best.
 Similarly, much debate centers on those spillovers: all sides agree that the original Worms paper overestimated their geographic reach.
-But that is not so important when assessing charities that aim to deworm all (school-age) children in a region rather than a subset as in the experiment.
+But that is not so important when assessing charities that aim to deworm all school-age children in a region rather than a subset as in the experiment.

 I think GiveWell should focus on these three criticisms aired in the debate: